Stop of the Exchequer: Subsequent developments

 In response the creditors sued, leading to a lawsuit, The Goldsmith Bankers case, of almost unheard-of length, raising constitutional questions of just what obligations courts could enforce against the Crown.
-The Court of Exchequer gave judgment in 1692 in favour of the bankers, but the government immediately appealed to the Court of Exchequer Chamber, where in 1696 Lord Somers, shortly afterwards to become Lord Chancellor, reversed the judgment on technical grounds which left a general feeling that an injustice had been done.
+The Court of Exchequer gave judgment in 1692 in favour of the bankers, but the government immediately appealed to the Court of Exchequer Chamber, where in 1696 Lord Somers, shortly afterwards to become Lord Chancellor, reversed the judgment on technical grounds (specifically, that the only remedy was by petition of right, rather than by petition to the Court of Exchequer as had been made in that case) which left a general feeling that an injustice had been done.
 The case was appealed to the House of Lords, which heard it in January 1700, and found for the bankers.
 However the warrant for payment then issued by the Barons of the Exchequer limited payment to revenues from the hereditary excise "not otherwise disposed of or applied by Act of Parliament", and the Commons then allocated all of the hereditary excise to current spending.

 Facing an "avalanche" of renewed demands, in 1701 Parliament legislated a definitive settlement "in lieu and discharge of certain perpetual annual payments and of all arrears thereof" in the Appropriation of Revenue Act 1700 (12 & 13 Will.
 3 c.
 12).
 Interest would thereafter be paid annually at 3% (the generally prevailing rate by that time) – but only from December 1705, and then only on the principal sums as calculated at the end of 1676 (assessed at £1,328,526).
 For all the missed interest payments from 1680 onwards, including the interest from 1701 to 1704, there was to be no compensation.
 The rate was later cut to 2.5% by the National Debt Act 1716 (3 Geo.
 1. c.
 9), which absorbed the debt into the general British national debt.